rhum0ne/Worldcraft/README.md

 The chunk is removed only once the save succeeds, preventing partial files while keeping the main loop responsive.

-When loading, the game waits for any pending write on the requested chunk file to finish so data is always read completely.
+When loading, chunk data is read on a background thread.
+The game waits for any pending write on the requested file before reading so data is always complete, but loading itself no longer stalls the main loop.